AtvirasAlus/Atviras-Alus/public/ui/flot/README.txt

 the words that come up are "good-looking", "attractive", "stylish", "smart", "impressive", "extravagant".
 One of the main goals with Flot is pretty looks.

+"smart", "impressive", "extravagant".
+One of the main goals with Flot is pretty looks.